 Annual renewal and then strike-off completed for Hong Kong company

-Since 2003, Healy Consultants Group PLC assists our multinational Clients with the full cycle of Hong Kong business set up services.
+Since 2003, Healy Consultants Group assists our multinational Clients with the full cycle of Hong Kong business set up services.

 In this case, our Client approached us to complete i) the annual renewal of their Hong Kong company and ii) the strike off of their Hong Kong company from the register.
 The company was incorporated in Hong Kong in April 2019 to offer money remittance solutions.
 However, at the outset of this renewal engagement, the Client confirmed that the company is dormant.

 - In February 2021, Healy Consultants Group’s Group Financial Controller Sharon emailed our Client a renewal invoice that included i) annual Hong Kong accounting and tax services and ii) our annual Hong Kong company renewal fees.

 - Within two weeks of the above, our Client settled the invoice and I was assigned to the engagement.

 - I sent the Client a detailed email including i) an overview of the Hong Kong renewal project plan ii) key engagement milestones and iii) important government deadlines related to company renewal and accounting and tax.

 Hong Kong accounting and tax obligations

 - To prepare a financial statement and submit profit tax returns (PTR) for the company, I requested the Client to provide i) trial balance in an Excel file and ii) bank statements or iii) confirmation in writing that the entity was dormant during the financial period in question.